The Magic Friend: Music video

-The accompanying music video for "The Magic Friend" was directed by British director David Betteridge.
+The music video for "The Magic Friend" was directed by British director David Betteridge.
 It was shot in The Pinnacles and Wave Rock in Australia.
 Ray and Anita sing the song in the video while a mysterious character dances around in the background.
 Selina Webb from Music Week complimented "the slightly surreal" video, adding that it is "in particular standing head and shoulders above the average dance video."
 Betteridge also directed the videos for "Get Ready for This", "Twilight Zone" and "Workaholic".
-"The Magic Friend" was later published on 2 Unlimited's official YouTube channel in July 2014.
-By September 2020, it had more than 222,000 views.
+"The Magic Friend" was later made available on 2 Unlimited's official YouTube channel in 2014.